 Other features of Google Drive include the ability to save files directly to Drive, convert PDFs to Docs, share with others, extract ZIP files, etc.

 Privacy is a concern with Google Drive as it gathers information from the online activity of users.

 - 2TB for $9.99 per month

 Dropbox is a simple and full-featured file-syncing and storage service with apps for almost every operating system.
-It offers new Dropbox Paper suite of tools, file request that makes collaboration even better for teamwork.
+It offers a new Dropbox Paper suite of tools and file requests that makes collaboration even better for teamwork.
 It supports file sharing.
 The only downside is that it is expensive.